 - Preserves and maintains the John Chads House and Barns-Brinton House

-- Continues historical research and collection of records and artifacts of the region
+- Performs historical research and collection of records and artifacts of the region

 - Demonstrates past domestic skills and lifestyles of the region